 Affordable rent makes North Carolina a great place to live, but the Tar Heel State really shines for its low taxes.
 It’s one of eight states with a flat income tax.
 And while property tax rates vary by county, the average effective rate in North Carolina is just 0.84%.
 Its corporate tax rate is also relatively low.

-North Carolina residents also benefit from reduced tuition at the country’s first public university.
+North Carolina residents, from Charlotte to Raleigh, also benefit from reduced tuition at the country’s first public university.
 For the 2017-2018 school year, attending the University of North Carolina-Chapel Hill costs in-state residents about $25,876.
 Out-of-state students pay about $53,100.
+Home insurance in North Carolina is a good deal as well, coming in at only $20 more than the national average of $1,200.

 Coca-Cola, Delta, Home Depot and fourteen other Fortune 500 companies call Georgia home.
 The Georgia Chamber of Commerce touts access to burgeoning markets and a pro-business environment as benefits for companies looking to settle in the Peach State.
 Access to jobs and a high quality of life make staying in their home state a no-brainer for many Georgians.